joshuagutowski/obsidian-tree-style-notes/README.md

 ### Rough Edges

 At the moment, when renaming notes, creating new notes which don’t exist in the tree already, or adding links within notes, the tree won’t automatically update to reflect these changes (I plan to implement this, but for as long as it’s not, rather than refreshing the whole tree every time you edit a file, it just does nothing).
 You can use the refresh button to update the tree to reflect any changes you’ve made.

+## Manual Install

+Download the release files (excluding the source code), and put them into a folder named ‘obsidian-tree-style-notes’ in your .obsidian/plugins/ folder, and activate it in the community plugins tab.

 ## Planned Features